GABON BIRDING TOUR: DETAILED ITINERARY

 Larger mammals are hard to come by at Ipassa, but often include Northern Talapoin Monkey.

-Gabon (Extension): Day 7 Today we will return westwards, but we will break our journey back to Libreville at Lopé National Park, where we will stay for the next two nights.
+Gabon: Day 12 Today we will head westwards, but we will break our journey back to Libreville at Lopé National Park, where we will stay for the next two nights.
 We will arrive in time for some initial exploration this afternoon and evening.

-Gabon (Extension): Day 8 The huge Lopé National Park was established as recently as 1982 and has an illustrated field guide (in French) devoted entirely to it.
+Gabon: Day 13 The huge Lopé National Park was established as recently as 1982 and has an illustrated field guide (in French) devoted entirely to it.
 Our lodge, situated in beautiful surroundings, overlooks the mighty River Ogooué, which drains a huge swathe of Gabon.
 This rambling waterway, which forms the northern boundary of the park, tumbles over giant boulders and flows past craggy rocks and open sandbanks.

 Lopé is an attractive mosaic of rivers, creeks, open plains, bushy savanna and gallery forest that blend into dense rainforest filled with massive trees dripping in lianas and tangled vegetation.